samjulien/blog/_posts/2018-04-10-auth0-extends-oauth2-spec-for-mfa.markdown

 For this reason, we decided to implement two extensions to OAuth 2.0 that can handle all modern MFA scenarios: [OAuth 2.0 Multi-Factor Authorization]() and [OAuth 2.0 Multi-Factor Authenticator Association]().
 Please note that these specifications are drafts.

-## Two Proposals for MFA in OAuth 2.0
+## Two Extensions for MFA in OAuth 2.0
 The two extensions to OAuth 2.0 proposed in this post attempt to fulfil the following needs:

 - To provide a way for OAuth 2.0 resource owners to require, remove, or change a strong authorization grant (that may imply multi-factor authorization) for certain resources.